 - CAT5/6 cabling must have a direct connection from the Ethernet jacks back to your patch panel or LAN switch for each phone.
 (This is also known as homerun cabling arrangement.)

-- Each IP phone is shipped with one six feet Ethernet cord, which should be used to connect the computer to the phone or the phone to the Ethernet jack. (if your Ethernet jack is located farther than six feet from where the phone will be located, you will need to purchase longer Ethernet cords).
+- Each IP phone is shipped with one six foot Ethernet cord, which should be used to connect the computer to the phone or the phone to the Ethernet jack. (if your Ethernet jack is located farther than six feet from where the phone will be located, you will need to purchase longer Ethernet cords).